Meetings – The Linchpin of Organizational Health

 • First, meetings are boring.

 • Second, most meetings lack context and purpose.
-They are a confusing mix of administrivia, tactics, strategy and review, all of which create unfocused, meandering and seemingly endless conferences with little resolution or clarity.
+They are a confusing mix of administrivia, tactics, strategy and review, all creating unfocused, meandering and seemingly endless conferences with little resolution or Clarity.

 The Meeting Agenda That Creates Drama and Clarity